I first came across this notion in a book called 'Winning Through Intimidation' that was first published back in

 validity.
 Of course, they could still be rubbish ....

-However, I am obliged to add that having gone through the trials and tribulations of writing eight books [as of May 2014] that the task is far from easy.
+However, I am obliged to add that having gone through the trials and tribulations of writing a number of books that the task is far from easy.
 It is immensely time consuming and you earn next to

 nothing for your labours - if I end up with a pay-rate of more than 25 pence for each hour of work put in I will be [pleasantly]